rsdoiel/antenna/science_and_technology.md

 date: 2024-11-14, updated: 2024-11-14, from: The Register (UK I.T.
 News)

-<h4>What was it they say?
-Out with the old and in with the nucleus</h4> <p>Increasingly, datacenter operators are putting their faith in the promise of miniaturized nuclear power plants – better known as small modular reactors (SMRs) – to fuel their ever-growing energy demands.…</p>
+<h4>Out with the old, in with the nucleus ... if ever finished</h4> <p>Increasingly, datacenter operators are putting their faith in the promise of miniaturized nuclear power plants – better known as small modular reactors (SMRs) – to fuel their ever-growing energy demands.…</p>

 <br>